pythonkid2/DevOps-Practice/lab/kubernet/Kubernetes on amazon Linux.md

 ```
 hostnamectl set-hostname kworker2
 ```
-go to security group and configure **all trafic** for he security group
+go to security group and configure **all trafic** for the current security group
 ```
 vi /etc/hosts
 ```